HoldenRiot/getting-started-automation/Initial-Setup-Longer.md

 4. Download and Install Chocolatey
     - Follow Install Instructions [here](https://chocolatey.org/install).
     - Using the [Chocolately Package page](https://chocolatey.org/packages), we can find what we need.
-(Search isn't always teh best so using Google as well "site:chocolatey.org Java JDK") (or chocolate search "tag:jdk").
+(Search isn't always the best so using Google as well "site:chocolatey.org Java JDK") (or chocolate search "tag:jdk").

 5. Open a New Command Prompt/Terminal window and enter the following to install Java, Maven, and IntelliJ:
     - `choco install jdk10`